Fall Day Trip Series: Central Missouri

 Temperatures are cooler, bugs are less-plentiful (though still “bugging”) and leaves begin their autumn fade.

 Although the Kansas City area itself has plenty of outdoor options, we’re dedicating some space here to local day and/or weekend trips.
-We’ve been pent up with the heat, right?
-Now we can make up for lost time.
+After being been pent up with the heat, autumn allows us to make up for lost time.

 Destination No. 1: Central Missouri